 Webern was most famously a pupil of Arnold Schoenberg and engaged in what some would determine hero worship.
-In letters Webern wrote to Schoenberg, he told him, for about six months across separate occasions in 1916, 1917 and 1920.
+In letters Webern wrote to Schoenberg, he told him,

 "You are set up in my heart as my highest ideal whom I love more and more, to whom I am more and more devoted", and in another letter, "What I am, everything, everything is through you; I live only through you."